simeononsecurity/simeononsecurity.ch/content/articles/what-is-microsoft-dev-home-and-dev-drive/index.en.md

 1. **Customizable Widgets**: Dev Home's dashboard allows you to personalize your workspace by adding widgets that suit your specific needs.
 You can monitor various aspects of your development workflow, such as GPU performance, available SSH connections, memory usage, network performance, and CPU use.

 2. **Machine Configuration**: Dev Home provides a machine configuration tool that simplifies the process of setting up your development environment.
-Whether you are working on a new device or starting a new project, Dev Home can guide you through the setup process.
+Whether you're working on a new device or starting a new project, Dev Home can guide you through the setup process.
 You can choose between an end-to-end setup process, using a WinGet Configuration file, or performing specific steps like cloning a Git repository or installing applications.

-3. **GitHub Integration**: Dev Home seamlessly integrates with GitHub, allowing you to connect your GitHub account and access your repositories directly from the dashboard.
+3. **GitHub Integration**: Dev Home smoothly integrates with GitHub, allowing you to connect your GitHub account and access your repositories directly from the dashboard.
 The GitHub extension provides customizable widgets and notifications, keeping you updated on your GitHub activities.

 4. **Dev Drive**: Dev Home enables you to create a Dev Drive, a dedicated storage space for your project files and Git repositories.
 This helps improve the performance of your project's storage volume, ensuring smooth and efficient development.